 Unfortunately, no single-day volunteer program will provide a solid, maintainable system of dental care delivery.
 That is why the Southern Nevada Dental Society and Nevada Dental Association has joined with the American Dental Association (ADA) in Action for Dental Health, a nationwide, community-based movement to address the diverse set of barriers that holds people back from achieving good oral health.
 Give Kids A Smile is just one of several initiatives under Action for Dental Health aimed at reducing the barriers that children and adults face to obtain dental care.

 Thank you to our amazing volunteers and sponsors that made this day possible.
-Looking forward to celebrating our 15th Give Kids A Smile event in spring of 2017.
-If you are interested in volunteering or sponsoring our 2017 event, please contact the Southern Nevada Dental Society at (702) 733-8700.
+If you are interested in volunteering or sponsoring our 2018 event, please contact the Southern Nevada Dental Society at (702) 733-8700.